Cellular Frequency Bands

 Carriers in the U.S. and Canada are now actively building 5G cellular networks.
 Always-connected devices and appliances—the Internet of Things (IoT)—are flooding the market, and self-driving vehicles will demand instantaneous data for guidance and control.
 These new advances will require faster 5G data in more locations.

 Cellular carriers have begun expanding their low-band networks into 600 MHz band 71 and 2300 MHz band 30.
 5G will use all of the above and even higher frequencies—all the way up to 48 GHz—to provide cellular connectivity to more devices with higher bandwidth requirements.

 Cell signal boosters provide cellular reception where today’s networks can’t reach: inside buildings made from concrete, metal, and low-e glass; rural and remote locations; low-lying areas and other places where signal is blocked by natural and man-made obstacles.

 Today’s cellular signal boosters cover many common low-band frequencies used for 4G and 5G networks.
 With cellular technology rapidly evolving and expanding, booster manufacturers are seeking blanket approval from the FCC to cover additional frequencies.

 U.S. carriers offer cellular service on the following bands within the United States.
 Not all bands are available in all areas; some bands have limited deployment in urban areas or certain test markets.

 * Band 14 is reserved for first responder emergency services.
-One booster (the Cel‑Fi GO RED) amplifies this band.
+Only the Cel‑Fi GO RED amplifies this band.